dound/JCustomUploader/README.markdown

 **Using it as an Applet:**

-  1. In UploaderApplet.java, modify the arguments to UploaderPanel() to suit your needs.
+  1. In AppletDemo.java, modify the arguments to UploaderPanel() to suit your needs.
-  1. Build and sign the jar (details coming soon).
+  1. Build and sign the jar (the included ant build script, [build.xml](http://github.com/dound/JCustomUploader/blob/master/build.xml), does this).
-  1. Add it to your webpage (details coming soon).
+  1. Add it to your webpage just like (this demo page)[http://github.com/downloads/dound/JCustomUploader/demo-applet-v1.0.html].

 **Using it inside your project:**